better-internet/radworks-docs/docs/using-radicle/pushing-and-pulling-changes.md

 `git push rad <branch name>`

-## Finding & cloning a project
+## Finding & cloning projects

 ### Following projects

-To clone a complete copy of another user's project to your machine, you must first find it on the Radicle network.
+To contribute to another user's project to your machine, you must first find it on the Radicle network.
 To find a project, you need it's [**projectID**](understanding-radicle/glossary.md/#project-id).
 This can be found under in the project page under the [project name](understanding-radicle/glossary.md/#project-name), or in a seed node UI.

 [insert picture of projectID in seednode UI and in project page]